 She also played Indian Princess, Princess Aouda in Around The World in 80 Days adapted by House of Card's Laura Eason which received five star reviews up and down the country.

-At the beginning of her career, Rebecca, aged 19 at the time, was cast in Andrew Lloyd Webber's Hit Musical BOMBAY DREAMS in London's West End.
+At the beginning of her career, Rebecca, aged 19 at the time, was cast in Andrew Lloyd Webber's Hit Musical BOMBAY DREAMS in London's West End as a dancer.
 She then went onto play opposite Christian Slater in ONE FLEW OVER THE CUCKOO’S NEST as well as landing lead roles in classical and Shakespearean plays performing in numerous regional theatres.